alebelcor/knowledge/web-performance.md

 }
 ```

-If you need to support IE 11, add [WOFF 1](https://caniuse.com/woff) for it:
+If you need to support IE 11, add [WOFF 1](https://caniuse.com/woff) as fallback:

 ```css
 /* assumes a regular (i.e. 400) normal (i.e. non-italic) font */